jsk-herman/paper-jsk/content/posts/a-standard-post.md

 ---
-title: A Standard	& Complete CI/CD Pipeline for Most Python Projects
+title: "A Standard	Post"
-date: "2021-01-21"
+date: 2022-01-01T11:11:11+0800
-category: Programming
+category: Productivity
-slug: a-standard-ci-cd-pipeline-for-python-projects
+slug: a-standard-post
 summary:
-  The most complete (yet standard) CI/CD pipeline you'll ever find for most of your Python projects.
-Now spend more time on maintaining your project rather than fixing CI/CD issues.
+  The most complete (yet standard) post you'll ever find for most of your projects.
+Now spend more time on maintaining your project rather than fixing issues.
 description:
-  The most complete (yet standard) CI/CD pipeline you'll ever find for most of your Python projects.
-Now spend more time on maintaining your project rather than fixing CI/CD issues.
+  The most complete (yet standard) post you'll ever find for most of your projects.
+Now spend more time on maintaining your project rather than fixing issues.
 cover:
-  image: "covers/pipeline.png"
+  image: https://miro.medium.com/max/1458/0*BDlSxjeXPGScC-Lm # "covers/pipeline.png"
-  alt: "GitHub services coupled with Poetry is a life saver"
+  alt: "Editing services coupled with Poetry is a life saver"
-  caption: "Use GitHub Actions + Poetry & Chill!"
+  caption: "Act Now"
   relative: true
 showtoc: true
+tags: ["devops"]
+draft: false
+# hidemeta: true
+# disableshare: true
 ---

-Have you ever spent ages tinkering with CI/CD tools rather than work on writing code for your Python project?
+Have you ever spent ages tinkering with tools rather than work on writing code for your Python project?

 I sure did!
 There were times [Poetry][poetry landing page] couldn't install dependencies due to virtual environments.
 Or other times, the dependencies wouldn't just cache for some reasons.
-On top of that, CI/CD tools are difficult to debug dude to obscure error messages.

 Hence, I'm sharing this GitHub Actions workflow which I use with most of my Python projects.
 It works right out-of-the-box without any tinkering & sets you